AIandGlobalDevelopmentLab/OneMapManyTrials/preprocessing/README.md

 ## Landsat data

 To download the satellite data, run the notebook `2_landsat_exporter.ipynb`.
-The resulting dataset (about 33 GB in size) will be stored in the data directory as a `.np` file for each DHS cluster.
-Some of the cluster locations will not have any good satellite images (mostly due to clouding and poor coverage in the 90s), so we drop these in the `3_` notebook before proceeding with the analysis.
+The resulting dataset (about 32 GB in size) will be stored in the data directory as a `.np` file for each DHS cluster.
+Some of the cluster locations will not have any good satellite images (mostly due to clouding and poor coverage in the 90s), so we drop these in the `3_find_bad_images.ipynb` notebook before proceeding with the analysis.
 The resulting CSV file, `dhs_with_imgs.csv` will contain the clusters used in the experiments.

 ## HDF5 files

+In order to speed up the training pipeline, we convert the dataset into the HDF5 format.
+This will require an additional 33 GB of storage, but greatly speeds up processing times.
+This is done byt running the script `4_write_hdf5.sh`.